Are you so terrified of flying you'd almost rather cancel your trip?

 Not this time.

 But I was still skeptical.
 After all, I had taken a much-vaunted course at an airport years ago and had somehow managed to be in the 1% that failed.
+And I had tried pretty much everything else under the sun.

 I watched the videos (a bit haphazardly, I admit, jumping around the easiest ones and avoiding the ones that didn't interest me as much).